Ryux411/ShopTitan-Sentinel/README.md

 ## Contributing

-Contributions, issues and feature requests are welcome.
+Contributions, issues, and feature requests are welcome.
 Please open an issue or submit a pull request.

 Know anyone else plagued by unexpected shutdowns?
-Share this script to keep their game running non‑stop!
+Share this script to keep their game running non-stop!

 ## Licence

 MIT © CyberNinja